Settling Workers’ Compensation Cases Involving the World Trade Center Health Program

 It is possible to close a LHWCA claim for a lump-sum settlement that forecloses the claimant’s right to future medical and indemnity benefits.
 Lump-sum dismissal settlements are allowed under Section 908(i) of the Act.
-The settlement may be for compensation, solely for medical benefits, or both compensation and medical benefits combined.2 Any settlement that forecloses the right to future medical must consider Medicare’s potential interest.3
+The settlement may be for compensation, solely for medical benefits, or both compensation and medical benefits combined.

 The district director or judge has 30 days to approve or disapprove a settlement agreement.
 If the parties are not represented by counsel, this period is calculated from the day after receipt, unless the parties are otherwise notified.
 If the parties are represented by counsel the settlement is deemed approved unless specifically disapproved within 30 days after receipt of a complete application.

 The WTC Health Program has Secondary Payer Status in a state or Federal Workers’ Compensation Claim.

 42 U.S.C. § 300mm-41 (“Payor Provisions”), states that:

 …payment for treatment under subparts 1 and 2 of this part of a WTC-related health condition of an individual that is work-related shall be reduced or recouped to the extent that the WTC Program Administrator determines that payment has been made, or can reasonably be expected to be made, under a workers’ compensation law or plan of the United States, a State, or a locality, or other work-related injury or illness benefit plan of the employer of such individual, for such treatment.